QUIZ: What is Your Mattress IQ?

 Focus on what you find comfortable and what is under the covers.
 A retailer should be able to tell you exactly what is inside the bed, and this is the information that you will want to use when comparing options and determining which is the best value.
 Each mattress type has different specifications and markers of quality to consider.

 For innerspring beds, you’ll want to look at coil type and coil count, and the type and thickness of the padding layers.
 For memory foam beds, you’ll want to look at the density of the memory and core foam layers, the type of foam, and the cover material.
 For latex beds, you want to know the composition and manufacturing method of the latex, layer thickness, cover material, and whether there are any filler layers.
 For waterbeds, you’d look at vinyl thickness, corner/seam durability, and internal fiber layers.
 And for all mattress types, you’d also want to inquire about warranty terms and return policies.

 Know That Brands Aren’t Everything.

 Just because a brand is famous or popular doesn’t make it the best mattress or the best deal, and vice versa.
-Many of the larger companies like Serta, Sealy, Simmons and Tempurpedic have only average satisfaction levels compared to their peers.
+Many of the larger companies like Serta, Sealy, and Simmons have only average satisfaction levels compared to their peers.
 Expensive mattresses also do not guarantee better sleep, as explained numerous times in Consumer Reports’s mattress guides.
 Again, your personal preferences and the beds’ components are the most important considerations when shopping.